Degree Fields

 Water, Sewage, and Other Systems

-Water utilities provide about 100 gallons of fresh, treated water every day for each person in this country, or close to 40 billion gallons per day nationwide.
-Water is collected from various sources such as rivers, lakes, and wells.
-After collection, water is filtered, treated, and sold for residential, industrial, agricultural, commercial, and public use.
-Depending on the population served by the water system, the utility may be a small plant in a rural area that requires the occasional monitoring of a single operator or a huge system of reservoirs, dams, pipelines, and treatment plants, requiring the coordinated efforts of hundreds of people.
+Water utilities treat and distribute tap water for use by business and residential customers.
+Water is collected from rivers, lakes, and wells.
+After collection, water is treated and sold for residential, industrial, agricultural, commercial, and public use.
+Depending on the population served by the water system, the utility may be a small plant in a rural area that requires the occasional monitoring of a single operator or a huge system of reservoirs, dams, pipelines, and treatment plants requiring the coordinated efforts of hundreds of people.
 Sewage treatment facilities operate sewer systems or plants that collect, treat, and dispose of waste from homes and industries.
-Other utilities include steam and air-conditioning supply utilities, which produce and sell steam, heated air, and cooled air.
+Although standards for sewage are not as high as those for tap water, these utilities are responsible for removing harmful chemicals and microbes from wastewater before it can be released into the environment.

 The various segments of the utilities industry vary in the degree to which their workers are involved in production activities, administration and management, or research and development.
-Industries such as water supply that employ relatively few workers employ more production workers and plant operators.
+Industries such as water supply, that employ relatively few workers, employ more production workers and plant operators.
 On the other hand, electric utilities generally operate larger plants using very expensive, high technology equipment, and thus employ more professional and technical personnel.

 Working Environment